 e-MARINE

-We started back in 2005 designing a hybrid propulsion systems, primarily for ships.
-Our biofuel-hybride-electric drive is designed for commercial taxiboats (Venice, Berlin, Amsterdam etc).
+Drastically reducing your carbon footprint.
+We started designing and manufacturing cleaner drive systems back in 2005.
+Designing a hybrid propulsion systems, primarily for ships.
+Our biofuel-hybride-electric e-drive is designed for commercial taxiboats (Venice, Berlin, Amsterdam etc).

-It saves the user three-quarters of their annual fuel costs.
+Saves the user money: three-quarters of their annual fuel costs.
 The investment pays for itself within two years.
-We can still supply this, please enquire.
+We can still supply this hybride, please enquire.

-So the step to electric conversion for strong wild cars is not that big.
+So the step to electric conversion for strong offroad cars is not that big.
 The 4×4 market is very large, much larger than for ships.
 So we switched to offroad rugged cars.

 Petrolheads